xmartlabs/node-template/README.md

 `prisma migrate` - Prisma migration system.
 Requeriments:
 * set a `DATABASE_URL` on .env - The format is specified in .env.example
-* Running database: There's a docker-compose file example: `docker-compose up -d`
+* Running database: There's a docker-compose file example: `docker compose up -d`
 * Run database migrations: `npx prisma migrate dev`

 If you want to change the database schema, you just have to change the `prisma/schema.prisma` file and generate a new migration with `npx prisma migrate dev --name migration_name`